 Devon Stoliker is a PhD student from Canada and has an interest in using mind altering drugs to understand the neural basis of consciousness.
-During his PhD research in Dr Razi's lab, he will use brain imaging and computational modelling to understand subjective effects of classic psychedelics such as ego dissolution and the unitive experience.
+During his PhD research in Associate Professor Razi's lab, he will use brain imaging and computational modelling to understand subjective effects of classic psychedelics such as ego dissolution and the unitive experience.

 Paul Aswin is a new PhD student enrolled in the IITB-Monash Academy in India.
 His research interest is in obtaining a novel synthesis of the laws governing emergence of an arrow of sophistication in nature, and a better understanding of the resulting biological self-organisation.